-Two years after countless and fluctuating COVID-19-related restrictions, many travelers are raring for a comeback.
+Three years after countless and fast-changing COVID-19-related restrictions, many travelers are raring for a comeback.
 Revenge travel is real!

 But you can’t just pack your luggage without a destination.
-In case you’re still undecided on where to go, let these travel destinations in the Philippines spark your imagination and help you arrive at a practical decision.
+In case you’re still undecided on where to go, let this list of tourist destinations in the Philippines spark your imagination and help you choose the places to visit.

 You can’t talk about Siargao without mentioning the words “surfing,” “beach,” and “beautiful.”
 However, these words aren't enough to perfectly capture the essence of this paradise.
 It’s hard to explain the allure of the island, though.
 You need to personally experience what this place has to offer!